SuppieRK/jooq-java-class-generator/README.md

 > This configuration has been made to support jOOQ behavior when it comes to restricting code generation based on the
 > database version or other dependencies within your project restricting your
 > options, [see the following comment](https://github.com/jOOQ/jOOQ/issues/12985#issuecomment-1030621355)
+>
+> Arguably, this can also be automated based on [jOOQ version support matrix](https://www.jooq.org/download/support-matrix),
+> however I do not want to take away the ability to define your own Docker image.